College of the Canyons

-College of the Canyons (COC) is a public community college in Santa Clarita, California.
-It comprises the Santa Clarita Community College District.
-The college is accredited by the Western Association of Schools and Colleges and has campus locations in Valencia and Canyon Country.
+College of the Canyons (COC) is a public community college in Santa Clarita, California, United States.
+Founded in 1969, it is governed by the Santa Clarita Community College District.
+The college is accredited by the Accrediting Commission for Community and Junior Colleges and has locations in the Valencia and Canyon Country neighborhoods.

 History

 Local voters approved the formation of the college in 1967.
 It officially opened in 1969, operating in temporary quarters on the campus of William S. Hart High School in Newhall.
 In 1970, the college purchased a permanent campus site along the east side of Interstate 5, south of Valencia Boulevard and north of McBean Parkway.
 The college relocated to a collection of modular buildings on the site in 1970 as permanent facilities were being built.